Thomas Saunders Evans

-Thomas Saunders Evans was an eminent British scholar of and translator into Latin and Ancient Greek.
+Thomas Saunders Evans was a British scholar and translator into Latin and Ancient Greek.
 He was born on 8 March 1816, 4th son of David Evans, of Belper.
 He had a very good memory for architectural detail in buildings.

 From 9 years old he was tutored by an uncle, George Evans, vicar of Ruyton-XI-Towns, including in Latin and Greek.

 At age 12 he was transferred to Shrewsbury School.
 There he wrote many Latin and Greek poems, many voluntarily and inspired by personal events and escapades, as well as school exercises.
 There in 1834 he won the blue ribbon of Shrewsbury for the best poem in Latin hexameters on a given theme, which that year was "Arcticus Oceanus".
 His entry was described as "The exercise which has been successful this year is one of no ordinary kind.
 It is worthy of Vergil.".
 Joseph Waite (editor of the book referenced below) could not find any copy of this entry; but Evans recited about ten lines of it shortly before he died.

 In April 1835 at age 19 he joined St John's College, Cambridge, where he achieved well in Latin and Ancient Greek matters and won several prizes, including in 1838 the Porson Prize, and in 1839 he got the degree B.A.
 He did not get Mathematical Tripos, and thus the university's rules stopped him from going for Classical Honours.

 In 1841 he was appointed a Classical Master at Shrewsbury School under Dr Benjamin Hall Kennedy.

 In 1843 a sister of his died after a day's illness, and Waite wrote that the distress caused may have pushed Evans into going for Holy Orders.